 - 5. Survey and evaluation criteria 2-4 must be achieved. - 6.
 The project team liaise and collaborate with representative stakeholders (see Methodology) early enough to influence key planning decisions, typically in step 3, to: - a.
-Identify the optimal ecological possibilities for the site. - b.
-Identify, appraise and select measures to meet the optimal ecological possibilities for the site (criterion 6.a), in line with the BREEAM-NOR mitigation hierarchy (see Table LE 02-01).
+Identify the optimal ecological possibilities for the extended construction site. - Identify, appraise and select measures to meet the optimal ecological possibilities for the extended construction site (criterion 6.a), in line with the BREEAM-NOR mitigation hierarchy (see Table LE 02-01).

-Table LE 02-01 the BREEAM-NOR mitigation hierarchy
+Table LE02-01 - the BREEAM-NOR mitigation hierarchy